Live in prod · ML-DSA-65 Patent Pending

 The 8 attributes

-Why this is a homerun, not a feature.
+Why this is a big deal, not just a feature.

-Most “trust” layers ship one of these.
-HiveWidget ships eight, signed under the same cert, in the same call.
+Most “trust” layers give you one of these things.
+HiveWidget gives you eight, all signed under the same cert, in the same call.

 01